Everyone loves free things right?

-While this could be viewed as a one-stop shop for datasets that includes data from sources like NASA and ProPublica, there are many niche datasets that may be better for certain purposes.
+While this could be viewed as a one-stop-shop for datasets that include data from sources like NASA and ProPublica, there are many niche datasets that may be better for certain purposes of course.

-You’re shown the results and each one is clickable to tell you:
+You’re shown the results and each one is clickable to tell you the name of the dataset, when it was last updated, and a description.

 You can select options including which country (or worldwide) you want to see, narrow it down to categories, or confine your search to all of the web, images, news, shopping, or YouTube.